 Companies like Andersen that have strong warranties may be more expensive initially, but the long-term protection on your investment makes this up-front cost worth it.
 Keep reading for a comprehensive review of Andersen Window warranties.

-A+ rating with the Better Business Bureau
+- Holds an A+ rating with the Better Business Bureau

 How Long Is the Andersen Window Warranty?

 Andersen provides different warranties for its window series, such as its E-series, A-series windows, and 400 Series windows, along with unique warranties on its patio doors.
 Unfortunately, with such a diverse array of product lines, figuring out coverage can be frustrating when browsing Andersen products.
-But we’ve summarized the most common warranty coverage types below to make it as easy to understand as possible:
+But I’ve summarized the most common warranty coverage types below to make it as easy to understand as possible:

 20-Year Glass and Fibrex Warranty